pxlin-09/99keys/README.md

 <img width=500 src="https://github.com/pxlin-09/99keys/blob/main/screenshots/ss4.png"/>

-Other pages are implemented with a dummy page and a corresponding URL, the horizontal navbar has a responsive path instead of a dummy value, this is done to improve scalability
+Other pages are implemented with a dummy page and a corresponding URL.
+The horizontal navbar has a responsive path instead of a dummy value, clicking on the location on the navbar will bring you to the corresponding page.
+This is done to improve scalability

 <img width=500 src="https://github.com/pxlin-09/99keys/blob/main/screenshots/ss5.png"/>